Where is Normandy?

-Click on the map of Normany to enlarge
+Click on the map of NormanDy to enlarge

 The Normandy Coast

-Following the coast east from Honfleur, you will reach Deauville – famous for the American Film Festival and its beachside boardwalk.
-Deauville is a touristy town - we prefer some of the more typical beach resorts, such as the more laid-back Trouville-sur-Mer just next-door to Deauville.
+Following the coast east from Honfleur, you will reach Deauville, famous for the American Film Festival and its beachside boardwalk.
+Deauville is a touristy town and we prefer some of the more typical beach resorts, such as the more laid-back Trouville-sur-Mer just next-door to Deauville.
 We always recommend the most typical, authentic places to visit to our travelers.

 The Normandy Backcountry

 A few miles inland, Pont-l'Évêque is famous for its creamy cheeses, which include the famous Livarot, Pont l’Evêque and Camembert cheeses.
 The Norman hinterland is covered with apple orchards used to make Normandy's famous apple cider and Calvados apple brandy.
-To discover Normandy must sees and hidden beauties, check out our Normandy self-drive itineraries.
+To discover Normandy must-sees and hidden beauties, we invite you to take a look at our Normandy self-drive itineraries.

 Towns to visit in Normandy

-Caen is the main city in the area.
+Caen is the main city in the region.
 The Caen War Memorial museum is very interesting and deserves a visit.
 It will be of special interest to history lovers or people who are retracing their ancestors’ footsteps.
-Unfortunately, Caen experienced heavy bombing during World War II so not much of the old town remains.
-However, its neighbor city Bayeux has a beautiful old town with half-timbered houses and the gorgeous Bayeux Cathedral.
+Unfortunately, Caen experienced heavy bombing during World War II, so not much of the old town remains.
+However, the neighboring city of Bayeux has a beautiful old town with half-timbered houses and the gorgeous Bayeux Cathedral.
 This is a great base from which to explore the sites of the World War II Normandy Invasion as well as the Norman backcountry.
-You should also check out the Bayeux Tapestry that depicts the Norman Invasion of Britain in 1066, and dates back to the 11th century.
+You should also see the Bayeux Tapestry that depicts the Norman Invasion of Britain, led by William the Conqueror in 1066.
+The tapestry itself dates back to the 11th century.

 The World War II Normandy landings beaches